rafaelvda/rafaelvda/README.md

 - Laravel
 - VueJs

-### 🤔 Job
+### 👨🏻‍💻 Job and degree

-I work as a Mobile Developer to pass my bachelor's degree at CNAM University 👨🏻‍🎓
+I work as a Mobile Developer to pass my bachelor's degree at CNAM 👨🏻‍🎓

 ### 🌱 Learning process

-Currently learning Flutter so I can develop cross-platform application with Dart 📱 and very soon Swift for IOS !
+  Soon learning Swift for IOS📱 and even sooner Android !

 ### 📫 Contact